suhora/clickhouse_connector/README.md

 ---
  - The code uses "—break-system-packages" to install the dependencies (try it at your own risk).
  - By default:
-   - If timestamp field is there in clickhouse table then last 8 hours data will be displayed (withour any query), to query data beyond that use query tool to write your own queries.
+   - If timestamp field is there in clickhouse table then last 8 hours data will be displayed (without any query), to query data beyond that use query tool to write your own queries.
-   - If timestamp field is not present then 10000 rows of data will be displayed (withour any query), to query data beyond that use query tool to write your own queries.
+   - If timestamp field is not present then 10000 rows of data will be displayed (without any query), to query data beyond that use query tool to write your own queries.
 ## Install

 #### Install from ZIP file